Illumina/strelka/src/markdown/starlingUserGuide.md

 ## Introduction

 Starling is a small variant caller for short sequencing reads.
 It is capable of calling snps and small indels.
 Starling will call simple and complex indels up to a specified maximum size.
-The output of all variant calls is compbined with reference block calls to produce a single gVCF output filef or the genome.
+The output of all variant calls is combined with reference block calls to produce a single gVCF output file for the genome.

 ## Method Overview